 The Accommodation Roadmap is linked to the Real Estate Sixpack dashboard, which enables the measuring and monitoring of the performances achieved.
-The principle of continuous improvement, Plan, Do, Check, Act, forms the backbone of the Accommodation Roadmap.
+The principle of continuous improvement, Plan, Do, Check, Act, forms the cornerstone of the Accommodation Roadmap.

 “An integrated ecosystem approach of the physical, digital and social work environment forms a ‘power house’, you can literally transform your organisation with.”
 (René P.M.
 Stevens)

 Our business model approach in the management canvas can be clearly illustrated by means of a tree, a living organism.
 Emphasizing the organic and functional relationships between the parts and the whole.